Posterior Inference for Sparse Hierarchical Non-stationary Models: Inference for one-dimensional problems

-where $\mathbf{u}^*$ is the proposed length-scale vector, obtained by updating the $k$th element of $\mathbf{u}$ to $u_k^*$.
-The precision matrix $Q_{\mathbf{u}}={L} (\mathbf{u})^{\text{ {T}}} {L} (\mathbf{u})$ is a pentadiagonal, and thus, the computational complexity of the quadratic term in the $\log$-ratio is reduced from $O(n^2)$ to $O(1)$.
+Here $\mathbf{u}^*$ is the proposed log length-scale vector, obtained by updating the $k$th element of $\mathbf{u}$ to $u_k^*$, and combined with pentadiagonal form of the precision matrix, resulting from multiplication of tridiagonal matrices $Q_{\mathbf{u}}={L} (\mathbf{u})^{\text{ {T}}} {L} (\mathbf{u})$, the computational complexity of the quadratic term in the $\log$-ratio is reduced from $O(n^2)$ to $O(1)$.
 Moreover, the $\log$-determinant can be computed through numerically stable and inexpensive operations; for details, see \citet[Section 6]{roininen2016hyperpriors}.
 Similarly, the $\log$-ratio of the prior density of $\mathbf{u}$ simplifies to